Yasmin Birth Control Pills

 - Promotes ovarian health

 - Lowers instances of endometrial and ovarian cancer

 Yasmin has a rating of 3.5 stars on Drugs.com with an average user rating of 5.7 out of 10.

-While some women did say that Yasmin worked for them, many noted that they experienced several side effects of the drug, including low sex drive, mood swings, and heart palpitation.
-Yasmin is not for everyone, if you have any questions or concerns talk to your doctor.
+While some women did say that Yasmin worked for them, many noted that they experienced several side effects of the drug, including low sex drive, mood swings, and heart palpitations.
+Yasmin is not for everyone, if you have any questions or concerns, talk to your doctor.
 If Yasmin is not working for you, your doctor can recommend other birth control options.

 Where to Buy Yasmin

 If you are interested in purchasing Yasmin you have a couple of options.